No Man's Sky Accessibility Report

 If you want to play No Man's Sky, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-No Man's Sky has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in No Man's Sky which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.